kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-05-post-api-routes/28-add-remove-comment-routes.md

     try {
       // Get the user
-      const user = await User.findById(req.user.id).select('-hashed_password');
+      const user = await User.findById(userIdReq).select('-hashed_password');
-      // Get a post (that we are commenting on) const post = await Post.findById(req.params.id);
+      // Get a post (that we are commenting on) const post = await Post.findById(postIdUrl);

-      // Comments are not a new collection in the Database
+      // note: comments are not a new collection in the Database
-      //  so we don't need to create a new Comment() (like we did for new Post())
+      // so we don't need to create a new comment (like we did with post)
-      //  instead we just create a newComment object const newComment = {
+      // instead we just create a newComment object
-        // all the key value properies will be the same as what we did for a new post
-        text: req.body.text,
-        name: user.name,
-        avatar: user.avatar,
+      // destructure
+      const { text } = req.body;
+      const { name, avatar } = user;
+      const newComment = {
+        text,
+        name,
+        avatar,
-        user: req.user.id,
+        user: userIdReq,
       };

       // We need to add this new comment onto the post comments array
-      //  We want to place the comment not at the end but at the beginning
+      // We wan to place the comment not at the end but at the beginning of the array
-      //  so we use unshift() (rather than push()) post.comments.unshift(newComment);
+      // So we unshift() (rather than push()) post.comments.unshift(newComment);

       // No need to save the post in a variable
-      // But we do need to save it to our Database await post.save();
+      // but we do need to save it to our Database await post.save();

-      // Send back all the comments
+      // Send back all the comments to the client (react) res.json(post.comments);
-      res.json(post.comments);
     } catch (err) {
       console.error(err.message);